ggandor/leap.nvim/README.md

 - `s` = `c`
 - `S` = `Vc`, or `c` if already in linewise mode

-If you are not convinced, just head to `:h leap-custom-mappings`.
+If you are not convinced, just head to `:h leap-mappings`.

 </details>